Tweed Heads Seagulls

 The Tweed Heads Seagulls, often referred to simply as Tweed or Seagulls or Tweed Seagulls, is a rugby league club based in Tweed Heads, New South Wales.
-It is one of only two non-Queensland teams to play in the Queensland Cup, along with the PNG Hunters.
+It is one of only two club teams based outside of Queensland to play in the Queensland Cup, along with the PNG Hunters.

 History

 Union beginnings

 Seagulls Football Club was established in 1908 and began competing in the Tweed District Rugby Union competition in 1909.
-Land located in the west of Tweed-Heads was purchased where the stadium and clubhouse were built in 1972.
+Land located in the west of Tweed Heads was purchased where the stadium and clubhouse were built in 1972.
 The Seagulls played their home games at Tweed Heads Recreation Ground.
 Coach Mick McGrath decided to name the team the Tweed Heads Seagulls.
 The club claimed their first rugby union premiership in 1912 and went back-to-back in 1913.

 Entry into the NSWRL

 In 1990 the Seagulls Leagues club bought out the New South Wales Rugby League licence for the Gold Coast-Tweed Giants, and renamed the club the Gold Coast Seagulls, although it continued to play its home games in the New South Wales town of Tweed Heads.
 The club played their home games at Seagulls Stadium.
 In 1990, the Seagulls pulled off a major coup when they signed future Rugby League Immortal Wally Lewis.
 In 1995 the club sold its licence to businessmen Jeff Muller, who changed the club's name to Gold Coast Gladiators.